dxxmsdxy/onchain-canon/README.md

 On-Chain Canon (OC)
 ===================
-***A metaprotocol for on-chain IP and attribution on Bitcoin.***
+***A standard for on-chain IP and attribution on Bitcoin.***

-On-Chain Canon (OC) is a metaprotocol for decentralized on-chain IP.
-Use the OC metaprotocol in combination with parent-child inscriptions to represent on-chain IP provenance, attribution, and ownership.
+On-Chain Canon (OC) is a standard for decentralized on-chain IP.
+Use the OC standard in combination with parent-child inscriptions to represent on-chain IP provenance, attribution, and ownership.

 </br>